brainsurprise/robott_buttler/README.md

 2. Pull the repo down `git clone git@github.com:brainsurprise/robott_buttler.git robott_buttler`
 3. `cd robott_buttler && source bin/activate`
 4. `pip install -r requirements.txt`
+5. `cp lambda.json.example lambda.json`
+6. Get the secrets from the aws console or somone and enter them in lambda.json
+7. Make sure your AWS command line is configured and you are in the correct profile